Zowe-Java-SDK/ZosShell/README.md

 ### Terminal configuration properties (optional)

-By default, the configuration file name is config.json located in C:\ZosShell directory for Windows or /ZosShell for macOS.
+By default, the configuration file name is config.json located within C:\ZosShell directory for Windows or /ZosShell for macOS.

 You can override the default file name and its location by setting the following OS environment variable:

     ZOSSHELL_CONFIG_PATH

-The configuration file is a JSON string that defined an array of profile types.
-Each profile contains Zosmf and ssh connection details.
+The configuration file consists of JSON data.
+The configuration JSON string is defined as a JSON array structure.
+The array will consist of one or more profile(s).

+A profile is a one-to-one relationship of Profile.java file within the project.
+It contains variables as a placeholder for configuration information, such as z/OSMF and ssh connection information and properties to control the Window environment.

-In addition, each profile contains additional configuration settings to control path for download directory and the Window's font and color properties.
+In addition, each profile contains path variable to control location for download directory.

+Example of config.json:

+    [
+    {
+    "hostname": "usilCA31.lvn.broadcom.net",
+    "zosmfport": "1443",
+    "sshport" : "22",
+    "username": "FG892105",
+    "password": "sbosbo1",
+    "downloadpath": "/ZosShell",
+    "consolename": "",
+    "window": {
+    "fontsize": "21",
+    "fontbold": "true",
+    "textcolor": "yellow",
+    "backgroundcolor": "green"
+    }
+    },
+    {
+    "hostname": "usilCA31.lvn.broadcom.net",
+    "zosmfport": "1443",
+    "sshport" : "22",
+    "username": "CCSAUTO",
+    "password": "QA2016",
+    "downloadpath": "C:\\ZosShell3",
+    "consolename": "",
+    "window": {}
+    },
+    {
+    "hostname": "usilCA32.lvn.broadcom.net",
+    "zosmfport": "1443",
+    "sshport" : "123",
+    "username": "FG892105",
+    "password": "sbosbo1",
+    "downloadpath": "C:\\ZosShell",
+    "consolename": "",
+    "window": {}
+    }
+    ]

+Configuration json formatted file is required for the application to work properly.
+Any error in finding the file or parsing the JSON string will result in the application starting itself and displaying the error related and won't allow you to continue on.

 ![Demo](https://github.com/frankgiordano/ZosShell/blob/master/demos/colors.gif)

-## Trouble Shooting
+## Troubleshooting

-log4j2 logging is set up and configuration is located under src/main/resources/log4j2.xml
+Logging framework log4j2 is configured for the project. log4j2 configuration is located under src/main/resources/log4j2.xml.

 It is configured to produce output logging while application is running under the running directory where the application was kicked off.